joshjung/guidestar-web-components/sparkline/README.md

 The demo application code can be found in `demos/sparkline`.

-To run the demo, see instructions for `Development` below.
+To run the demo:

+    cd demos/sparkline
+    npm run demo

 ![Demonstraction of the sparkline in action](https://i.imgur.com/b2lRnIN.gif)